jerome-bfan/todolist-front/README.md

 # Doubts?
 Ideas?
 Corrections?

-Send a message on teams !
+Send a message on teams at jerome !